Cyp9715/Azure-CognitiveServices-example/README.md

 ![key](https://i.imgur.com/662y1v8.png)

-resion and Location are the same (it seems to indicate the location of Microsoft cloud server) Then click init.
+region and Location are the same (it seems to indicate the location of Microsoft cloud server) Then click init.

 # How to Use this Program
 This program is designed simply